DigitalHarborFoundation/pi-portal-v1/src/lessons/creating-page-structure-with-html.md

 ## Activity: Create a Structured HTML Page

-Let's practice creating page using these semantic structural elements.
+Let's practice creating a page using these semantic structural elements.
 From this point on, new pages that you create should utilize these elements.

 ### Steps: